Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/that's amorphe pictures.md

 If I'm honest, it's a better implementation of the original idea.
 Using the lessons learned from the base game, I was able to improve some rules and simplify it even further.
 Besides, drawing is just more intuitive for many people than coming up with words.

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/thats-amorphe-pictures).
-It explains how I designed this game and the different versions through which it went.
+The devlog ("developer diary", see link above) explains how I designed this game and the different versions through which it went.

 ## What's special?